 - you were given bad or misleading advice by the council.

-In most cases, you have to ask the council to review its decision before you can ask the ombudsman to investigate.
+In most cases, you have to ask the council to review their decision before you can ask the ombudsman to investigate.
 You normally have to complain to the ombudsman within 12 months of receiving written confirmation of the review decision.